Kalif Raymond Player Prop Bets for NFL Week 14 | Detroit vs. Denver 12/12/2021

 Recent Performances

-- In last week's game against the Vikings, Raymond was targeted two times and recorded two catches for 33 yards (16.5 yards per reception).
+- Against the Vikings last week, Raymond was targeted two times and totaled 33 yards on two receptions.

-- In his last three games, Raymond racked up five catches on seven targets and averaged 16.3 receiving yards.
+- Raymond's five receptions during his last three games have turned into 49 yards (16.3 ypg).
+He's been targeted seven times.

 Raymond's Detroit Teammates